mathesar-foundation/mathesar-wiki/team/guide/issue-triage.md

     Set the Project to "Mathesar".

     Within the project, ensure that the `status`, `priority`, and `work` fields are set.

-    > The project is only accessible to [Team](/team) members, but all relevant information (such as status, priority, and milestone) should be available on individual issues.
-We will make this project public as soon as GitHub supports it.
-    {.is-warning}

 1. **Set milestone**